svylabs/stablebase/WHITEPAPER.md

 ## Redemption Queue

-- **Mechanism Overview:** Redemptions are processed through a queue, where CDPs are ordered based on their collateralization ratios and fees paid.
+- **Mechanism Overview:** Redemptions are processed through a queue, where CDPs are ordered based on the total fees paid as a percentage of their borrowing.
-- **Impact on CDPs:** Lower-collateralized CDPs are redeemed first unless users take protective measures.
+- **Impact on CDPs:** CDPs that has paid less fees as a percentage of their borrowing are redeemed first.

 ## Market-Driven Pay-As-You-Go Model